Deeptig9138/Deeptig9138/README.md

   *A beginner-friendly repository offering an introduction to Digital Forensics and Incident Response (DFIR) concepts.*

 - 🔒 [**Pentesting-Fundamentals**](https://github.com/Deeptig9138/Pentesting-Fundamentals)
-  *A beginner-friendly repository offering an introduction to Pentesting Fundamentals.*
+  *A beginners guide to introduction to Pentesting Fundamentals.*

 ---